In most of the problems we have worked on in these lab exercises,

 - overload the input operator

-, so that a user can enter3/4or (with spaces around the slash)
+>>for classFraction, so that a user can enter3/4or (with spaces around the slash)

 3 / 4to input the fraction 3/4.- To test your input operator, uncomment the section labeled

-.
+8. Test input operator >>infractionTester.cpp.
 Compile, link, and exeute the program and test whether your input operator works.- When everything in your

-class is correct, completeFraction.txt
+Fractionclass is correct, completeFraction.txt.

 While it is not necessary for this particular problem and the code solution we have, there are certain situations where it is useful for a function that is not a member of a class to be able to access the private data members.
 By default, C++ will not allow any other function to access private data members.

-But suppose we had not written the read()
+But suppose we had not written the read() function member for class

-, and wanted to overload operator>>
+Coordinate, and wanted to overload operator>> in

-values.
+order to input Coordinate values.
 We'd probably put what

-we do have for read()
+we do have for read() in the input operator:

-'s data members.
+the accesses to coord's data members.
 As a non-function member,

 this operator cannot access the private data members.
 However, we might